jdanielmourao/obsidian-sanctum/README.md

 - [Style Settings](https://github.com/mgmeyers/obsidian-style-settings): for customization options

 ## Installation
+Sanctum is now available in Community Themes!
+In obsidian, go to `Settings ➞ Appearance ➞ Manage`, and look for `Sanctum`.

 You can manually install the following theme by:
 1. downloading the CSS file and moving it into the folder `.obsidian/themes/` located in your vault folder;
 2. rename the css file to `Sanctum.css`;